 Chapel Hill, North Carolina

-In August 2021, The University of North Carolina at Chapel Hill announced that it had topped $1 billion in research funding for the financial year for the second year in a row.
+In August 2021, The University of North Carolina at Chapel Hill announced that it had topped $1 billion in funding for the financial year for the second year in a row.
 One innovative project came from $38.2 million in funding from the National Institute on Aging to create the most extensive study of adolescent health in the history of the US.
-Other government sources of funding include $638 million from the National Institutes of Health and $56.9 million from the Department of Education.
-The college is also likely to see increases in funding in the future, as from 2011 to 2021, the college only saw slight decreases in funding in the years 2012 and 2018.
-Best Colleges notes that The University of North Carolina at Chapel Hill had the 11th highest research and design funding in 2017.
-24/7 Wall Street states that in 2015, the college gained the ninth most money from the federal government.
-Pew’s 2019 report notes that The University of North Carolina was among the top three public schools for gaining research funding.
+Other government sources of funding include $638 million from the National Institutes of Health and $56.9 million in federal grants from the Department of Education.
+The college is also likely to see increases in funding in the future.
+From 2011 to 2021, the college only saw slight decreases in funding in the years 2012 and 2018.
+The University of North Carolina at Chapel Hill had the 11th-highest research and design funding in 2017.
+24/7 Wall Street states that in 2015, the college gained the ninth most money from the federal government compared to other higher education institutions.
+Pew’s 2019 report notes that The University of North Carolina was among the top three public postsecondary institutions for gaining research funding.

 2. University of Michigan

 Ann Arbor, Michigan